blacklightpy/vaultofknowledge/Z1-Inbox/What is a codec.md

 - DivX (Proprietary)

 ## Projects
-- FFmpeg - A multimedia toolbox
+- FFmpeg - A multimedia toolbox (includes several codecs including CCTV and arcane codecs)
 - Libav (merged with FFmpeg)
 - GStreamer - It's a multimedia framework larger than FFmpeg, used for complex pipelines
 	- It internally uses libavcodec from its "gst-libav" (name changed during the libav fork)